uea-teaching/web-based-programming/lectures/canvas.md

 ```

 - `fillStyle` defines the fill appearance.
-- Set to a string that specifies a color.
+- Set to a string that specifies a colour.
-- Uses the same color notation as CSS.
+- Uses the same colour notation as CSS.

 ## Drawing {data-auto-animate="true"}